litus-ai/classy/docs/docs/intro.md

 :::note

-You don't have to use Python here, you can use any tool as far as data gets organized into a .tsv file (if you are an *AWK* fan, for it).
+You don't have to use Python here, you can use any tool as far as data gets organized into a .tsv file (if you are an *AWK* fan, go for it).

 :::